 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Outset Medical, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 6, 2022 - (NASDAQ: OM)

 NEW YORK, Aug.
-10, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Outset Medical, Inc..
+17, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Outset Medical, Inc.

 Shareholders who purchased shares of OM during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.